 There’s a highly valued work benefit that many employers seem to ignore often.
 Maybe because of its simplicity, or maybe because they haven’t heard of it.
 But today, we will explore in detail transportation benefits for employees, how they are ideal even for small businesses, and how do commute benefits work.
 Let’s get started!

-What is a commuter benefit?
+What is a Commuter Benefit?

 Let’s start with the commuter benefits meaning.
 These benefits are employer-provided perks that assist employees with commuting costs.
 They can take several forms, including subsidized transit passes, parking reimbursements, and bicycle commuting reimbursements.

 Are commuter benefits worth it?
 Absolutely!
 They are designed to alleviate the financial burden of commuting, and can significantly enhance an employee's overall compensation package.
+Also, they are also attractive and affordable benefits for small business employees.

 Think of how much the average employee spends in public transportation per month.
 In the UK it’s something around £100 per month, while in other European countries like Spain, they could spend around €50 per month.
 That number can go higher if we consider those employees using their own cars to go and come back from work due to the gas costs.